tarequehasan2/cs543group12/trunk/Nachos/src/nachos/proj2/README-GROUP12.txt

 It is organized into the following sections:

+ * COMPILATION WARNING
  * APPROACH
  * COMPILING THE TEST PROGRAMS
  * RUNNING THE TEST PROGRAMS

+== COMPILATION WARNING ==

+It is our experience that compiling on Tux using the provided Makefile is insufficient.
+This is because on Tux, they use the Eclipse Java Compiler (ejc) which requires more specific arguments than does the Javac which ships with Java6.

+There are two approaches to circumvent this problem.

+One can ensure that the Sun Java Development Kit appears first in the
+$PATH, like so:

+sh$ PATH=/usr/lib/jvm/java-6-sun/bin:$PATH
+sh$ make

+Or modify the top-level Makefile to pass additional arguments to javac, so that it understands the source code version.
+An example javac command-line would include:

+javac -source 1.6 -target 1.6

+and will be considerably less verbose if one also includes "-nowarn".

 == APPROACH ==